[Five Fixes] Why Are My Messages Green When They Should Be Blue?

 Generally, there are a few reasons for why messages are green when they should be blue.
 Here are some common causes of this issue for reference.

 1. iMessage is turned off.
-If you don't turn on the iMessage feature on your iPhone, you can't send a message through it, and your iPhone messages will be green.
+If you don't turn on the iMessage feature on your iPhone, you can't send a message through it, and your iPhone messages are green.

 2. Unavailable recipient device.
 If the one who receives your message doesn't use iPhone, or enable iMessage on his iOS device, your message will switch to deliver through SMS and show in a green bubble.